Tony-Ide/CalendarOptimizer/README.md

 **Event**

 Event class is a class inherit Todo class to implement resulsive Todo.
-It uses for implmenting the todo that do every week.
+It uses for implmenting the todo that do everyday.

 **BlackOutTIme**

-BlackOutTIme class is a class inherit Event class. it implement time that do not want to work on.
-It has name varialbe with "Blackout" to implemt it is BlackOutTime.
+BlackOutTIme class is a class inherit Event class. it implement time that do not want to work on. if BlackoutTime exists on certain time, any other todo or tasks cannot be there.

 **Task**

 Task class is a class inherit Todo class.
-It implements
+It implements Todo that can be done in multiple sittings.

  ## Screenshots
  > Screenshots of the input/output after running your application